darshan-k-s/pesticide-sprayer-arm/README.md

 # Discussion and Future Work
 - briefly discuss major engineering challenges faced and how they were addressed
   * Reliable Leaf Detection
-     * YOLO peformed well, but the change in environmnet introduced noise.
+     * YOLO performed well, but the change in environment introduced noise.
 This was resolved by adjusting the HSV values to stabilise detections
   * Stable robot-camera calibration
      * reconnecting the camera could shift extrinsics, causing markers to appear in the wrong place in RViz2.
   * End Effector airflow and spray consistency
-     * Achieving precise spryaing without affecting nearby leaves required tuning the z parameter
+     * Achieving precise spraying without affecting nearby leaves required tuning the z-axis offset
 - outline opportunities for improvement or extensions (what would you do better for Version 2.0)
   * having a RGB-D camera on the end effector would significantly improve disease detection and 3D localisation from close range
   * Better disease classification: integrate a more detailed plant model to classify leaf health more accurately (yellow spots, fungal infection)